gojekfarm/async-worker/README.md

 The core ns also contains `dead-set:view`,`dead-set:delete`, and `dead-set:replay` functions.
 Please note that replayed messages from dead-set are not retried during execution.

+## Retries and Deadset

+Return `:retry` from the handler to retry a message.

+Return `:fail` from the handler to immediately move a message to deadset.

+Any other return values is treated as a success.

+Uncaught exceptions in handler will trigger retries.

+Messages with retries exhausted will be moved to the deadset.

 ## Examples

 Hello world example: